-The First Teacher Home Visiting Program serves 140 families in Colbert, DeKalb, Franklin, Lamar, Marion, Marshall and Winston counties using the Parents as Teachers (PAT) curriculum.
+The First Teacher Home Visiting Program serves 200 families in Colbert, DeKalb, Franklin, Jackson, Lamar, Lauderdale, Lawrence, Limestone, Marion, Marshall, and Winston counties using the Parents as Teachers (PAT) curriculum.

 Home Visiting Program Supervisor